muchirijane/learning-code-through-github-repos/README.md

 - [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) - In-depth crash course into the world of Javascript.

-- [30 days of React JS](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of React challenge is a step by step guide to learn React in 30 days.
-It requires HTML, CSS, and JavaScript knowledge.
-You should be comfortable with JavaScript before you start to React.
+- [30 days of JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+This challenge may take more than 100 days, please just follow your own pace.

 #### Vue JS repos